Victoria Black

 Victoria Black (formerly Victoria Elizabeth Black) is the stage name of Demetrio Asciutto, an American drag performer who competed on season 2 of The Boulet Brothers' Dragula, and won season 1 of The Boulet Brothers' Dragula: Titans.

 Early life

 Victoria Black was raised in Orlando, Florida.
 They were introduced to horror at age 3 by their grandfather's Halloween store, and discovered scare acting after visiting Universal's Halloween Horror Nights at age 9.

+Career

+Prior to the formation of her drag character, Victoria Black learned the art of prosthetics and horror makeup through working at various haunted houses and Halloween Horror Nights.

+In 2018, Black competed on season 2 of The Boulet Brothers' Dragula.
+During her time on the season, she won the "Ghost Town Ghouls" challenge and ultimately placed as a runner-up.
+In 2020, she came back to Dragula to participate in the Halloween special The Boulet Brothers' Dragula: Resurrection, where past contestants competed to return for the fourth season of Dragula.
+Black placed in the Top 3, but chose to withdraw from the competition.

+In 2022, Black was announced as a contestant for the inaugural season of The Boulet Brothers' Dragula: Titans.
+Winning three challenges, Black was the frontrunner of the competition, and won the season during episode 9.
+Following her win, she headlined the Boulet Brothers' Dragula: Titans world tour, making stops across the United States, Canada, and Australia.

 Personal life

 Black has been diagnosed with autism spectrum disorder.